Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Concentration of measure and natural spontaneous collapse

-with $C$ a constant of order $1$. \end{ejemplo} \begin{ejemplo} The second example of concentration that we consider here is for $1$-Lipschitz functions on $\mathbb{R}^N$ (compare with \cite{Talagrand}, pg.
+\begin{ejemplo} The example of concentration that we consider here refers to $1$-Lipschitz real functions on $\mathbb{R}^N$ (compare with \cite{Talagrand}, pg.
 8).
-Then there is concentration, determined by the concentration inequality
+In this case, the concentration inequality is of the form

-where we have adapted the example from \cite{Talagrand} to a Gaussian measure $\eta_P$ with median $M_f$ and standard deviation $\rho_P(f)$. \end{ejemplo} For $1$-Lipschitz functions on a measure metric space ${\bf T}$ of dimension $N$ there are similar {\it exponential bounds} as for $\mathbb{R}^N$ and other manifolds locally homeomorphic to $\mathbb{R}^N$.
-In such cases, the concentration of measure phenomena is an universal feature, which is a consequence of the Lipschitz regularity condition of the function $f:{\bf T}\to \mathbb{R}$ and the higher dimensionality of the space ${\bf T}$.
-For $dim(M)$ large, the concentration of $1$-Lipschitz functions implies that the values of the function are very picked around a certain constant value.
+where we have adapted the example from \cite{Talagrand} to a Gaussian measure $\mu_P$ with median $M_f$.
+In the application of this concentration to Hamilton-Randers models, $\rho_P$ is a measure of the minimal standard contribution to the distance $\rho$ per unit of degree of freedom of the Hamilton-Randers system. $\frac{\rho}{\rho_P}$ is independent of the function $f$, while $\sigma_f$ is associated with the most precise physical resolution of any measurement of the quantum observable associated with the $1$-Lipschitz function $f:\mathbb{R}^N\to \mathbb{R}$. \end{ejemplo} For $1$-Lipschitz functions on a measure metric space ${\bf T}$ of dimension $N$ there are analogous {\it exponential bounds} as for examples the bounds in {\it Example} \ref{Example concentration 2}.
+In general, the phenomenon of concentration is a consequence of the Lipschitz regularity condition of the function $f:{\bf T}\to \mathbb{R}$ and the higher dimensionality of the space ${\bf T}$.
+For $dim({\bf T})$ large, the concentration of measure implies that the values of $1$-Lipschitz functions are very picked around a certain constant value.

-Heuristically, one can understand the phenomena of concentration of measure as partially originated by the constraint that the $1$-Lipschitz regularity condition imposes on $f$ viewed globally.
-Let $f:{\bf T}\to \mathbb{R}$ be a $1$-Lipschitz function on a normed topological space $({\bf T},\|,\|_{\bf T})$ locally homeomorphic to a given $\mathbb{R}^N$.
-The Lipschitz condition is a form of {\it equipartition} of the variations of $f$ caused by arbitrary variation on the points on the topological space ${\bf T}$.
-Hence when the space ${\bf T}$ is highly dimensional, the significance of the $1$-Lipschitz condition is that the function $f$ cannot admit large {\it standard variations} caused by the corresponding standard variations along any of the independent variables.
-Otherwise, a violation of the Lipschitz condition can happen, since the large dimension provides long contributions to the variation of $f$.
-Note that to speak of large and small variations, one needs to have a standard reference.
+We can provide an heuristic interpretation of the concentration of $1$-Lipschitz functions.
+Let $f:{\bf T}\to \mathbb{R}$ be a $1$-Lipschitz function on a normed topological space $({\bf T},\|,\|_{\bf T})$ locally homeomorphic to $\mathbb{R}^N$.
+Then the $1$-Lipschitz condition is a form of {\it equipartition} of the variation of $f$ originated by an arbitrary variation on the point on the topological space ${\bf T}$ where the function $f$ is evaluated.
+When the dimension of the space ${\bf T}$ is very large compared with $1$, the significance of the $1$-Lipschitz condition is that $f$ cannot admit large {\it standard variations} caused by the corresponding standard variations on the evaluation point of {\bf T}.
+Otherwise, due to the assumption on the equipartition of the variation, a violation of the $1$-Lipschitz condition can happen, since the large dimension provides long contributions to the variation of $f$.